corndel-swe/js-supportbank/README.md

 abandoned by the contractor, and there are a number of steps we need to take to get it working.

-Forunately, the original developer was practising TDD, so there are some tests to guide us!
+Fortunately, the original developer was practising TDD, so there are some tests to guide us!

 ## Technologies used